evergreen-ci/evergreen/docs/02-Configure-a-Project/01-Project-Configuration-Files.md

 -   `name`: an identification string for the variant
 -   `display_name`: how the variant is displayed in the Evergreen UI
--   `run_on`: a list of acceptable distros to run tasks for that variant
+-   `run_on`: a list of acceptable distros to run tasks for that variant on.
-    a.
 The first distro in the list is the primary distro.
 The others are secondary distros.
 Each distro has a primary queue, a queue of all tasks that have specified it as their primary distro; and a secondary queue, a queue of tasks that have specified it as a